dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

             *   Manage problems.

-    *   -   **Organization Admin**
+    *   -   **User**
-        -   Project member who has the following privileges in the organization and its projects:
+        -   Project member who has the following privileges in the project:

-            *   Perform any project administrator tasks.

-            *   Change a project's name.
+            *   Manage and submit their problems to solvers.

+            *   Manage their own profile settings.

+            *   Reset their API token.

+            Members that have the *User* role cannot access Leap Admin.

 Filtering and Sorting Data
 --------------------------